JavierBaltar/jekyll-now/_posts/2019-10-10-trend-micro-deep-security.md

 layout: post
 description: Detect and protect against vulnerabilities and malware for your cloud environment.
 ---
-Cloud intrusion detection system (IDS) and intrusion prevention system (IPS)
+Cloud intrusion detection system (IDS) and intrusion prevention system (IPS).

 ## Overview
 Intrusion detection is the process of monitoring the events occurring in your network and analyzing them for signs of possible incidents or threats to your security policies.